Last Updated on

 - Relax at the coastal village of Palm Cove

 Solo traveller tip: Relax and unwind in Cairns

-Cairns is the last stop on your 4 weeks Australia tour.
+Cairns is the last stop on your 4 weeks Australia itinerary.
 Hopefully, you can take some time to relax and unwind before heading back home.

-Are you ready to spend a month in East Coast Australia?
+Are you ready to spend 4 weeks in Australia?